 The most essential part is to find a destination you are comfortable with.
 Preferably, a destination with low rates of COVID and of other diseases.
 At the same time, it should be a destination that accepts tourists and lives up to the standards set by the foreign ministry of your own country.

 While choosing your destination, you will have to check the guidelines for traveling there.
 Find out if there are any special requirements for entry.
 You can also look at the requirements of the airline you are flying with.
 In 2021, it is still expected that face masks will be used while traveling.
 However, only some places require testing and health checks, so you have to check if that is a requirement for the place you are traveling to.

 Aside from checking the guidelines related to the pandemic, you should also check other health and safety guidelines.
 The coronavirus is only one of many viruses out there, so check up on everything and make sure you follow the guidelines so there won’t be any issues.

 Book with insurance

 It will be more important than ever to book your trip with insurance.
-You should book a travel insurance as well as a health insurance.
-Perhaps you are already covered by a health insurance, so that’s great – if not, then be sure to buy one before traveling.
+You should book travel insurance as well as health insurance.
+Perhaps you are already covered by health insurance, so that’s great – if not, then be sure to buy one before traveling.

 The travel insurance itself should help you get a refund if you miss your flight due to cancellation or any other issue.
 This is important since new restrictions could still hit various regions in 2021.